joshuason/blog/src/pages/05-22-2020/index.md

 3. Add <span class="code">import Img from 'gatsby-image'</span>
 4. Add <span class="code">&lt;Img&gt;</span> to JSX

-I did run into a few issues during the implementation but further details are included in the <a href="#appendix">appendix</a> below as to not overwhelm you.
-But some critical points were 1) I didn't know what <span class="code">gatsby-config.js</span> actually did, and 2) my query kept providing me with the wrong file and would produce an error.

-Aside from these issues, it was pretty straight forward.
+It was pretty straight forward.
 And bam! – 3 of the tasks completed.

 ✅ ✅ ✅